-2. This Plan also contains schedules, which show where the policies of this Plan apply within the Town.
-Parts A through H of this Plan, as well as the Schedules, must be read and interpreted together.
+- 1. The Plan also contains the following operative components: - i.
+Appendices, which establish additional details regarding certain policies of this Plan. - ii.
+Schedules, which show where certain policies of this Plan apply within the Town.
+Parts A through H of this Plan.